ppy/osu-wiki/wiki/osu!wiki_contribution_guide/en.md

 While Markdown and GFM _does_ support a few HTML tags in GitHub, osu!wiki articles will not be using them.

-For further information on a styling guide when writing a page, check out [Article Styling Criteria][ASG].
+For further information on a styling guide when writing a page, check out [Article Styling Criteria][ASC].

 ### Why does the file I uploaded not load on the osu!wiki?